The Boroughs

-The Boroughs is an upcoming American science fiction television series created by Jeffrey Addiss and Will Matthews and produced by The Duffer Brothers.
-It is slated to premiere on Netflix in 2026.
+The Boroughs is an American science fiction television series created by Jeffrey Addiss and Will Matthews and executive produced by The Duffer Brothers.

+The series premiered on Netflix on May 21, 2026.
+In June 2026, the series was canceled after one season.

 Premise

+Set in an idyllic New Mexico desert retreat, The Boroughs follows the residents of a luxury retirement community overseen by an unnervingly upbeat corporate staff.
+Their peaceful lives are shattered after they uncover a dark conspiracy involving a subterranean supernatural entity and a youth-stealing cult.

-In a seemingly picturesque retirement community, a group of unlikely heroes must band together to stop an otherworldly threat from stealing the one thing they don’t have… time.
+In a seemingly picturesque retirement community, a group of unlikely heroes must band together to stop an otherworldly threat from stealing the one thing they don't have… time.